I work with employers to create inclusive brand campaigns and experiences that help young people to access the world of work.

 The experience I’ve gained in the classroom, and a focus on peer-to-peer content that is engaging, has always put young people first and leads to more quality applications and hires.

-Award-winning campaigns, that are authentic and inspire young people to ask questions about your opportunities, are something I am already recognized for across the industry.
+Award-winning campaigns, that are authentic and inspire young people to ask questions about your opportunities, are something I am already recognised for across the industry.

 One powerful platform to inform and engage employees by always delivering the right content at the right time.